dreaseguya/Hangman/README.md

 # Hangman
-A simple game of Hangman
+A simple game of Hangman built using Java Window Builder in Eclipse.